zng-ui/zng/TODO/_current.md

         - Needs to open when a selection finishes creating (mouse/touch release)
             - And close with any interaction that closes POPUP + any mouse/touch/keyboard interaction with the Text widget.
                 - Test touch.
+    - Have the selection_toolbar_fn args indicate what kind of event created the selection.
+        - This way we can have the default only open for touch events, and users can have different toolbars without we needing to declare multiple properties.
 ```rust
 TextInput! {
     txt = var_from("select text to show toolbar");